 Make sure the lining of the boot is also made of a material that will help to retain heat; fur, fleece, sheepskin are good examples.
 Finally, look for boots with a thick sole that has lugs or spikes for adequate traction.
 This will help to increase stability and balance when walking on icy, uneven surfaces.

 Wide toe box

 When looking for a winter boot this season, go for ones that have a wide and rounded toe box.
 Pointed or narrow toe boxes place unwanted pressures on the foot and reduce mobility as well as breathing room in the toes.
 They increase the risk of developing painful forefoot issues such as metatarsalgia, bunions, and neuromas.
 They also do not accommodate for thick and warm socks -an absolute winter necessity.

-Removeable insoles are great for two reasons: they create room in the shoe for your favourite custom foot orthotics and they allow for a more efficient way to dry the insoles if they ever get wet.
-If you were prescribed a pair of custom foot orthotics by a Licensed Chiropodist, it is ideal to wear the devices on a day to day basis, even in your winter boots.
+Removable insoles are great for two reasons: they create room in the shoe for your favorite custom foot orthotics and they allow for a more efficient way to dry the insoles if they ever get wet.
+If you were prescribed a pair of custom foot orthotics by a Licensed Chiropodist, it is ideal to wear the devices on a day-to-day basis, even in your winter boots.
 The orthotics are made to provide support, stability, and control where needed.